 Some of the most common causes of negligence caused by employees in the hospital fall into the following categories:

 Direct hospital negligence is based more on administrative problems.
 This includes the failure to terminate negligent employees, a failure to establish a safe environment for their patients and employees, and a failure to ensure all of their employee’s licenses are up to date.
 A hospital can even be held liable for understaffing medical personnel.

 Contact Our Office Today

+Are hospitals liable for malpractice?
+They are, and we can help.
 If you feel as if a hospital is liable for injuries you’ve sustained, you may be eligible to file a claim.
 One of our qualified medical malpractice attorneys can help you navigate the complexities of filing a claim.
 In the state of Missouri, a person is able to file a medical malpractice claim within 2 years of the initial injury.

 If you’re considering filing a claim, contact the Dempsey Kingsland Osteen team at (816) 484-3776 or fill out this form on our website for a consultation.